MIT-Emerging-Talent/ET6-CDSP-starter/0_domain_study/README.md

 This process culminated in the research question below.

 ## Problem Statement
-> <!-- One concise paragraph describing the real-world problem as you
+> <!-- One concise paragraph describing the real-world problems as you
 > (or someone you know) experienced it.
 > Explain who is affected and why it matters. -->